 One person killed as fighters set off blasts to disrupt Niger delta amnesty talks.

-Al Jazeera’s Yvonne Ndege, reporting from Nigeria’s capital Abuja, said it was still unclear what charges Okah might face.
+Al Jazeera’s Yvonne Ndege, reporting from Nigeria’s capital Abuja, said it was unclear Okah could face charges in South Africa and what those charges could be.

 “We know that he is being interrogated by security agents in South Africa, and that this comes as no surprise … on Thursday, Henry’s Okah’s house in South Africa was raided by operatives from Interpol,” Ndege said.